dominickhacnguyen/Baseball-Data/README.md

 # Summary
 A CSV dataset of baseball players and their characteristics and statistics was parsed and an interactive data visualization was created using common web development languages (HTML5, CSS3, JavasScript) and the D3 library.
 The focus of this visualization was handedness of the player.
 # Data Cleaning
-We cleaned the original dataset of 1157 baseball players (stored in baseball_data.csv) by removing any players that did not score a homerun or have a batting average.
+We cleaned the original dataset of 1157 baseball players (stored in *baseball_data.csv*) by removing any players that did not score a homerun or have a batting average.
 To expedite the cleaning process, these players were removed directly with Excel.
-This new dataset contains 871 players and is stored in baseball_data2.csv.
+This new dataset contains 871 players and is stored in *baseball_data2.csv*.
 # Design
 ## Visual Encoding
 The most important fields, the two performance indicators (batting avg and home runs hit), are encoded by x position and y position respectively.
 Since handedness is the variable that we wish to show a difference in, we encoded this through color for easy comparison.
 Additionally, we made this variable interactive by allowing the user to sort the data by handedness through interacting with the buttons on the right side.
 Clicking on these buttons highlights visual elements that pertain to that hand type.